furbrain/climber/README.md

 of Edge and check that all of your vaccinators are recognised.
 It is important that all vaccinators log in at least once into Pinnacle, so they can enter their GMC/NMC numbers and are fully registered on the system

-Once you get the all-clear you can move on to the next tab `Create Forms`
+Once you get the all-clear, you can move on to the next tab `Create Forms`

 ## Creating the forms
 * Click `Import Appointments` and select the csv file you saved earlier
-* You will see all the appointment slots created and you will get a total number of patients booked in at the bottom
+* You will see all the appointment slots created, and you will get a total number of patients booked in at the bottom
 * Click `Create Forms` - this will create a pdf file, which you can either save or print out.
 This is what you will use to record attendance and vaccinator during the vaccination session itself
 * Notice the black circles at each corner of the form.
 These are really important for the scanning process later on and its vital